Nuka-Rishitha/2022Spring_Finals/README.md

 # 2022Spring_Finals
-Final project by Rishitha and Aayusha
+Final project for the course IS 597

 **_The Influence of Imports and Exports of a Country on the GDP_**